jiludvik/datasci_machine_learning/README.md

-# machine_learning
+# JHU Coursera Machine Learning Project

-JHU Coursera Machine Learning Project
+The files in the repo are as follows: ml_project2.html HTML version of the report with embedded figures ml_project2.Rmd - content of the report, include all source code used to perform the analysis, in Rmarkdown format.

-Please see ml_project2.html for the HTML version of the report Source code and the report content is in ml_project2.Rmd
+To render the HTML document using github HTMLPreview, click on the following link:https://htmlpreview.github.io/?https://github.com/jiludvik/machine_learning/blob/master/ml_project2.html